 Farnsworth is a tiny town located in the state of Texas.
 With a population of 95 people and just one neighborhood, Farnsworth is the 1046th largest community in Texas.
-Farnsworth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Farnsworth was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in Farnsworth, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Farnsworth’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Farnsworth is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Farnsworth is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Farnsworth who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-As is often the case in a small town, Farnsworth doesn't have a public transportation system that people use for their commute.
+Farnsworth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Farnsworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Farnsworth residents report their race to be White.
 Important ancestries of people in Farnsworth include English, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.